dishaumarwani/EDGAR_Streaming_Log_Processing/README.md

 * `process_line` : code runs for all lines in the log file parsing the input and then processing it according to the algorithm
 * `write_output` : writes the output to a text file
 * `main function` : maintains the flow of execution

+It can be run from root folder using ./run.sh in bash terminal

+2. sessionization_optimized.py
+This is only for reference as it does not print the output in the sequence as expected but takes less number of comparisons than the 1st code.

+It can be run from root folder using ./run_optimized.sh in bash terminal

 The code handles exceptions at each stage and is robust to errors.